wbommel/iot-telemetry-scale/README.md

 # !!!
 WIP !!!
+The sub projects are in process of generalization and will be published one after another in the upcoming weeks.
-* April 22, 2025: preparing telemetry firmware for ESP8266/ESP32 hardware detection
+* April 22, 2025: preparing the first project, the telemetry firmware for ESP8266/ESP32 hardware detection

 <br><br><br><br><br>
 # IoT Telemetry Scale 📡⚖️